 7 PREPARATION OF WATER REPELLENT

 Some water repellents come ready to use and do not require mixing or dilution.
 In such cases, gently stir the product to ensure homonymous consistency.
 Some of the water repellents required dilution and mixing with the specific media before use.
-The following general guidelines is use for preparing water repellent products before use:
+The following general guidelines is use for preparing water repellent products before use.

 7.1 Always follow the specific manufacturer's instructions on preparation, including dilution ratios, mixing requirements, and storage conditions.
 These may vary significantly between manufacture to manufacture.